pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 The other solution is to use the [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) and do all writes inside of the worker.
 All browser tabs can then subscribe to messages from that SharedWorker and know about changes.

 ### Indexing

+The big difference between a database and storing data in a plain file, is that a database is writing data in a format that allows running operations over indexes to facilitate fast queries.

+#### iterable indexes
 - IndexedDB does not support boolean indexes
-#### iterable indexes

 #### secondary indexes
+- Only IndexedDB and SQLite WASM has secondary indexes

 ### Storing complex JSON documents

+- IndexedDB can store JSON natively
+- SQLite can [store JSON](https://www.sqlite.org/json1.html) from version 3.38.0 (2022-02-22).

 ### Worker Support

 - Localstorage and Cookies [cannot be used in WebWorker or SharedWorker](https://stackoverflow.com/questions/6179159/accessing-localstorage-from-a-webworker).

 - OPFS with the fast `createSyncAccessHandle` method can **only** [be used in a WebWorker](../rx-storage-opfs.md#opfs-limitations).
+  2
 ## Performance Comparison

 Now that we know about the basics of the various storage solutions, lets compare their performance.
 As mentioned above, we not only want to store a few documents, instead lets store **many** of them and run **heavy and complex queries**.